vseryakov/alpinejs-app/README.md

 The examples/ folder contains more components to play around and a bundle.sh script to show a simple way of bundling components together.

-#### Simple bundler example
+### Simple bundle example

-An example to show very simple way to bundcle .html and .js files into a bundle and load it.
+An example to show very simple way to bundle .html and .js files into a single file and load it.

 - run `cd examples && ./bundle.sh -minify dropdown*`
 - it will generate bundle.js and bundle.min.js files that includes all HTML and Javascript code